 5: A good astrophotography telescope is not always a good visual telescope, & vice versa

 A fast Newtonian reflector meant for visual astronomy will typically have as small of a secondary mirror as possible to minimize contrast loss.
 However, Newtonian astrographs can have secondary mirrors almost half the size of the primary, and often it’s impossible to reach focus with an eyepiece in them without additional accessories!
-A visual Newtonian with its smaller secondary and visual-optimized focal plane will struggle to illuminate or reach focus with most deep-sky camera or DSLR chips.
+A visual Newtonian, with its smaller secondary and visual-optimized focal plane, will struggle to illuminate or reach focus with most deep-sky cameras or DSLR chips.

 A Ritchey-Chretien telescope is a great choice for astrophotography of galaxies and small star clusters.
-However, with its massive secondary mirror, off-axis aberrations, and again the focal plane distance, a Ritchey is a pretty poor choice for more than quick glances at the sky.
-A Schmidt-Cassegrain telescope’s off-axis aberrations, as well as the troublesome mirror flop and image shift makes it a more difficult – though not useless by any stretch – choice for astrophotography, while for visual use they’re quite good.
+However, with its massive secondary mirror, off-axis aberrations, and the focal plane distance, a Ritchey is a pretty poor choice for more than quick glances at the sky.
+A Schmidt-Cassegrain telescope’s off-axis aberrations, as well as the troublesome mirror flop and image shift, make it a more difficult – though not useless by any stretch – choice for astrophotography, while for visual use they’re quite good.

-With all this said, let’s get on to what equipment you need specifically.
+With all this said, let’s get on to what equipment you specifically need.

 However, refractors aren’t perfect.
 An achromatic refractor may be acceptable for visual astronomy, but the chromatic aberration of an achromat will result in bloated and purple-rimmed stars in your astrophotos.
-Thus, you need to spend money on a refractor which at least possesses extra-low dispersion (ED) glass or preferably a triplet if you can afford it.
-Most less-expensive imaging refractors also suffer from field curvature, which can make it look like you are zooming towards or away from the center of the image at warp speed like in Star Trek.
-This can be solved with a relatively inexpensive field flattener, however.
+Thus, you need to spend money on a refractor that at least possesses extra-low dispersion (ED) glass, or preferably a triplet if you can afford it.
+Most less-expensive imaging refractors also suffer from field curvature, which can make it look like you are zooming toward or away from the center of the image at warp speed, like in Star Trek.
+This problem can be solved with a relatively inexpensive field flattener, however.

 Refractors sold for astro-imaging typically have either short focal lengths or long focal ratios due to their small apertures.
 The result is that you are either stuck with a telescope that has too low of a focal length to go after small targets, or something that requires long exposure times to capture as much due to its long focal ratio.
 There’s also the problem of dew accumulating on your objective lens.

 Fast Newtonian reflectors like the kind used for astrophotography require extremely precise collimation, and a coma corrector is almost mandatory.
-Ritchey-Chretien reflectors are even harder to collimate than fast Newtonians, and a field flattener like the kind used in a refractor is preferable – although they do not suffer from coma, the field of view in your images can be curved and may give the impression that you are headed towards the target object at warp speed.
+Ritchey-Chretien reflectors are even harder to collimate than fast Newtonians, and a field flattener like the kind used in a refractor is preferable; although they do not suffer from coma, the field of view in your images can be curved and may give the impression that you are headed toward the target object at warp speed.

-Flexure and loss of focus while imaging is also a bigger problem with both major reflecting telescope designs compared to with refractors, and a reflecting telescope also typically needs time for its mirror to acclimate to cool outdoor temperatures – small refractors have basically instant cooldown time for all practical purposes under most conditions.
-A large Newtonian or pretty much any Ritchey-Chretien will require autoguiding due to the weight and long focal length of such an instrument, which further adds to cost – don’t be fooled by the cheapness of the scope itself!
+Flexure and loss of focus while imaging is also a bigger problem with both major reflecting telescope designs compared to refractors, and a reflecting telescope also typically needs time for its mirror to acclimate to cool outdoor temperatures.
+For all practical purposes, small refractors have basically instant cooldown time under most conditions.
+A large Newtonian or pretty much any Ritchey-Chretien will require autoguiding due to the weight and long focal length of such an instrument, which further adds to the cost – don’t be fooled by the cheapness of the scope itself!

 However, both Newtonians and R-Cs have big advantages over refractors.
 A fast Newtonian will allow you to capture far more with a given time exposure than with a small refractor, and a Ritchey-Chretien’s long focal length makes it great for imaging small targets like globular clusters and galaxies.
-Both designs also will of course have superior resolution to a small refractor thanks to their usually-large apertures, and reflecting telescopes don’t have to deal with dew nearly as much as refractors do.
+Both designs will, of course, have superior resolution to a small refractor thanks to their usually-large apertures, and reflecting telescopes don’t have to deal with dew nearly as much as refractors do.

 Catadioptric telescopes carry many drawbacks for astrophotographers.
 Maksutov-Cassegrains are out of the question due to their super-long focal ratios, while Schmidt-Cassegrains suffer from image shift and mirror flop.
 Unless you can afford an expensive EdgeHD, Rowe-Ackermann Schmidt, or corrected Dall-Kirkham telescope, catadioptric telescopes are probably not a good idea for beginners to image with.